 - IF function will compare the Sales with Expenditure.
-If the Sales is greater than Expenditure, then it will return the value “True”.
-If Sales is less than Expenditure, then it will return “Loss”.
-Upon pressing Enter, we will get the value True for the first outlet Nashville.
+If the Sales are greater than the Expenditure, then it will return the value “True”.
+If Sales are less than Expenditure, then it will return “Loss”.
+Upon pressing Enter, we will get the value True for the first outlet in Nashville.

 - We will drag the fill handle downward to fill the other cells in this column with the same formula.

 - We will now use the COUNTIF function to count all the sales amounts that are greater than $1000.
 Write down the below formula in cell F16.

 This function will count all the values in the Sales (C5:C14) column that is greater than 1000.

 - Upon entering the formula, we get the value 7.
 We have 7 sales amounts that are greater than 1000.

 2.3 Comparison Operators with the SUMIF Function

 - We can also use the conditional operators with the SUMIF function, to sum up, all the sales amounts that are greater than $1000.
 Write down the below formula in cell F16.